 We invite you to explore Denver's local beer culture and visit some of the other 100 brewpubs, breweries and tap rooms in the metro area.
 As always, please drink safely and responsibly with a designated driver. #DenverBeerTrail

 Interested in getting a behind-the-scenes experience?
 Check out our Denver Brewery Tours page.

 Rock Bottom serves native suds that are tank-to-table fresh, with a menu designed to complement their flavors.
 Easy to find, easy to enjoy.
 Always brewing.
 (Other locations: 10633 Westminster Blvd., Westminster, Westminster; 9627 E. County Line Rd., Centennial)

 Great Divide’s flavorful beers represent a lifestyle that is uniquely Coloradan.
-The tap room has outdoor seating filled with locals and tourists alike, and Denver’s best food trucks are often parked street-side, should you want a bite with your brew.
-(Other location: Barrel Bar, 1812 35th St., Denver)
+The taproom has outdoor seating filled with locals and tourists alike, and Denver’s best food trucks are often parked street-side, should you want a bite with your brew.

 Wynkoop is a Denver institution, known for innovative brewers who will put just about anything in their beer, including Rocky Mountain oysters, gummy bears and green chilies.
-It’s known as the brewery that brewed a neighborhood because Wynkoop helped catalyze the revitalization of Lower Downtown.
+It’s known as the brewery that brewed a neighborhood, because Wynkoop helped spur the revitalization of Lower Downtown (LoDo).